iRASPA/RASPA3/docs/manual/commands.md

 -   `"NumberOfInitializationCycles": integer`
     The number of cycles used to initialize the system using Monte Carlo.
-This can be used for both Monte Carlo as well as Molecular Dynamics to quickly equilibrate the positions of the atoms in the system.
+This can be used for both Monte Carlo as well as Molecular Dynamics to quickly minimize the positions of the atoms in the system.

 -   `"NumberOfEquilibrationCycles" : integer`
     For Molecular Dynamics it is the number of MD steps to equilibrate the velocities in the systems.
 After this equilibration the production run is started.
-For Monte Carlo, in particular `CFCMC`, the equilibration-phase is used to measure the biasing factors.
+For Monte Carlo, in particular `CFCMC`, the equilibration-phase is used to measure the biasing factors, using Wang-Landau estimation.

 ### Restart and crash-recovery